EenMac/Karaoke_bar/README.md

-Learning and developing the logic required to run a karaoke bar.
+Learning, developing and testing the logic required to run a karaoke bar.